-If you drink tea on a regular basis, your defense is already in place by ways of your – tea.
+If you drink loose leaf tea on a regular basis, your defense is already in place by ways of your – tea.
 That’s right, the catechins are already hard at work protecting your immune health.
 The warrior-like catechins will envelope the cell walls inside your body as you encounter people who are feeling under the weather as well as germ covered surfaces.
 Bacteria and viruses are quickly rejected when they encounter those little warriors and are ordered to “Move along, nothing to see here.”

 It is believed that the longer your brew is "steeped", the more catechins are present.
 If this is true, black tea is generally steeped the longest; three to five minutes.
 But I have also read where green tea absolutely has the most catechins.
 Take away what you will from that, I happen to prefer green tea for focus and creativity and then black tea for that kick of energy that comes with the caffeine.
 So either way I'd say I'm covered.